helenmurugan/the-groomers-network/README.md

 ## Bugs
 ### Fixed Bugs
+I encountered many challenges during development and embraced a very steep learning curve!
+Several bugs are detailed on my [GitHub project board](https://github.com/users/helenmurugan/projects/8), however, a detailed description of the most interesting bugs, and how I fixed them, is listed below.
 - During customisation of the admin panel, I wanted the administrators to be able to search in the author field for a particular post or event.
 When I included 'author' in the search_fields list, it raised an error in the admin panel when attempting to search.
 Through my research, I discovered the reason for this is that you cannot search a ForeignKey.
-The solution was to use 'author__username' in the lsit, which was found by asking ChatGPT.
+The solution was to use 'author__username' in the list, which was found by asking ChatGPT.

-- When testing the ability to create a post, I could successfully create a post when I input a short title eg. test.
+- When testing the create a post function, I could successfully create a post when I input a short title eg. 'test'.
 However, if I input a longer title which was still under the maximum character length, I would receive an error stating that the maximum character length had been exceeded.
 Therefore, the post could not be published.
 This took a while to fix because I was stuck on the assumption that the maximum length being exceeded was the title field.
-In fact, it was the slug field that was exceeding the maximum length because the slug is created by adding the title(plus hyphens) to the timestamp.
-Eventually, I realised the problem and was able to fix it by increasing the max_length attribute on the slug field in the post model.
+In fact, it was the slug field that had exceeded the maximum length because the slug is created by adding the title(plus hyphens) to the timestamp.
+Eventually, I realised the problem whilst talking it through, and was able to fix it by increasing the maximum length attribute on the slug field in the post model.

 ### Known Issues
 * There are a few issues on the Registration page.
     * For small devices, the form is presented to the left of the screen rather than central.
 This is acceptable but not ideal.
-    * The AllAuth signup form has validation messages that appear if a user input is not valid eg. password does not conatin enough characters.
-There is no style on these errors and therefore they appear as bulleted black text, which does not stand out.
-[Built with Django Blog](https://builtwithdjango.com/blog/styling-authentication-pages) describes how to style these validation messages, but unfortunately time did not allow on this occassion.
+    * The AllAuth signup form has validation messages that appear if a user input is not valid eg. password does not contain enough characters.
+There is no style on these errors and therefore they appear as bulleted black text, which does not stand out, and is easy to miss.
+[Built with Django Blog](https://builtwithdjango.com/blog/styling-authentication-pages) describes how to style these validation messages, but unfortunately time did not allow this to be addressed before the project deadline.
     * I used the method in the [Built with Django Blog](https://builtwithdjango.com/blog/styling-authentication-pages) to style the form itself, and this has led to some code which did not pass HTML validation (detailed in the Code Validation section of [TESTING.md](/TESTING.md)).
-Again, when time allows I will investigate the invalid HTML code.
+When time allows I will investigate and correct the invalid HTML code.
 * When a heart icon is toggled to like/unlike a post or event, the page refreshes and returns to the top of the page.
-This is not considered good UX, a better approach would be to use JavaScript to toggle the likes, this is something I can return to when I have time.
+This is not considered good UX, a better approach would be to use JavaScript to toggle the likes, this would give a much smoother experience, and is something I can return to when I have time.

 ---
 ## Technologies Used